fkj/isabelle-cabal/README.md

 # The Isabelle Cabal

-The Isabelle Cabal provides support for automatically building Haskell application which depend on code extracted from Isabelle theories.
+The Isabelle Cabal provides support for automatically building Haskell applications which depend on code extracted from Isabelle theories.
 It is implemented as a custom build type for Cabal, and supports all features of Isabelle export.

 Please note that The Isabelle Cabal has seen very limited testing.